cu-mkp/m-k-manuscript-data/README.md

 - **ms-xml** - each folio as an individual file (by version) in xml format, derived from ms-xml/

 - **qc** - listings and counts to aid in the process of ms-xml markup consistency and accuracy

-- **reference_docs** - records of special characters and unicode symbols used in ms-xml other than the standard printing (US-layout keyboard) characters

 - **schema** - RelaxNG and Schematron schemas for project specific tag set